 What is an Ultra Short-Term Fund?

 Ultra Short-Term Fund is a type of debt mutual fund that invests in short-term fixed-income instruments such as commercial papers, certificates of deposit, and treasury bills.
-These debt mutual funds typically invest in securities with a slightly longer maturity than those investors who hold their investment in liquid funds.
+These debt mutual funds typically invest in securities with a slightly longer maturity than those held by investors in liquid funds.

 Purpose of Ultra Short-Term Fund